RetroDECK/ES-DE/THEMES-DEV.md

     - `fanart` - This will look for a fan art image.
     - `none` - No image will be used, instead the game name will be displayed as text.
     - Default is `marquee`
-* `defaultItem` - type: PATH
+* `defaultImage` - type: PATH
-    - Path to the default image file which will be displayed if the image defined via the `staticItem` or `itemType` property is not found.
+    - Path to the default image file which will be displayed if the image defined via the `staticImage` or `imageType` property is not found.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
 * `maxItemCount` - type: FLOAT
     - Sets the number of items to display in the carousel when the `type` property has been set to "horizontal" or "vertical".
 Has no effect if the `type` has been set to "horizontal_wheel" or "vertical_wheel".
     - Minimum value is `0.5` and maximum value is `30`